April 13, 2012

 It remains to be seen how the House Agriculture Committee writes a balanced, bipartisan farm bill after first agreeing to $33.2 billion in cuts to nutrition programs.
 The Committee is planning to hold hearings on the farm bill in Washington, D.C., in May, although none has been scheduled.
 It has long been clear that the Senate will write a farm bill before the House, and if the Senate does complete its bill over the next month, then the House could use that measure as a starting point.

 Chairman Lucas has started talking publicly about extending the current farm bill, which expires on September 30.
 In this particular Congress, however, the often routine practice of extending current policy has entailed significant fights, with the pressure to cut spending defining every effort to create new or extend existing policy.
 So passing an extension might not be much easier than passing a full farm bill.

 NSAC’s view is that the full, real, multi-year farm bill should be passed this year.
 If the action this year does nonetheless come to an extension, it is our view that the extension must retain funding for high priority marketing, rural development, agricultural research and extension programs, and beginning and minority farmer programs that are funded by the current, expiring farm bill.

 Sign-on as a citizen endorser of NSAC’s 2012 Farm Bill platform and join us in fighting for a better farm bill!

 These next two weeks are critical weeks in the fight for better farm and food policies, and it’s going to take all of us speaking out to create a better 2012 Farm Bill.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Nutrition & Food Access, Organic Farming, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Nutrition & Food Access, Organic, Rural Development